-This upside-down tart is a savoury version of a classic French tarte tatin – a great dish for veggies at Christmas
+This upside-down red onion tart is a savoury version of a classic French tarte tatin, and also features chestnut mushrooms

 - 75g (3oz) butter

 - 100g (4oz) chestnut mushrooms, whole, with the stalks trimmed

 - 2tbsp balsamic vinegar